-- Sedeo Lite seating system (refer to seating manual ) - Sedeo Pro seating system (refer to seating manual (11)) - Zippie Kids / Quickie Teens seating system (refer to seating manual )
+- Sedeo Lite seating system (refer to seating manual (11)) - Zippie Kids / Quickie Teens seating system (refer to seating manual 4)

 3.1 Area of application: The user

 Power wheelchairs are exclusively for a user who is unable to walk or has limited mobility, for their own personal use indoors and outdoors.
 Driving a powered wheelchair requires cognitive, physical and visual skills.
 The user must be able to estimate and correct the results of actions when operating the wheelchair.